nykh/cs228-notes/preliminaries/introduction/index.md

 ---
 layout: post
-title: Introduction
+title: 导论
 ---
-Probabilistic graphical modeling is a branch of machine learning that studies how to use probability distributions to describe the world and to make useful predictions about it.
+概率图模型是Probabilistic graphical modeling is a branch of machine learning that studies how to use probability distributions to describe the world and to make useful predictions about it.

 There are dozens of reasons to learn about probabilistic modeling.
 For one, it is a fascinating scientific field with a beautiful theory that bridges in surprising ways two very different branches of mathematics: probability and graph theory.
 Probabilistic modeling also has intriguing connections to philosophy, particularly the question of causality.